SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 variable used within them, where new local variables can be defined and visible, without worrying about naming conflicts of the same name variables inside and outside the scope.
-However, attention should be paid to "**begin...end**" blocks, since they won't introduce any new
+However, attention should be paid to `begin...end` blocks, since they won't introduce any new
 scope:

 ```Julia